-Midwest Engineered Systems Inc. provided a die cast robot tending automation machine for a hardware manufacturer.
+Midwest Engineered Systems provided a die-cast robot tending automation machine for a hardware manufacturer.

-Midwest Engineered Systems Inc. was asked to provide the customer with a FANUC robot to tend a new Frech Die Cast Machine as well as load the cast part into a Trim Press.
-In addition, MWES has quoted additional automation and services to make a complete automation system.
-The challenge of this project was to achieve an 18 second part to part cycle time.
+MWES was asked to provide the customer with a FANUC robot to tend to a new Frech Die Cast Machine.
+The factory automation system was also tasked with loading the cast part into a Trim Press.
+In addition, MWES had quoted additional automation and services to make a complete automation system.
+The challenge of this project was to achieve an 18-second part-to-part cycle time.

-After a full evaluation of the project’s challenges and goals, Midwest Engineered Systems provided the customer with a complete solution, which included:
+After a full evaluation of the project’s challenges and goals, Midwest Engineered Systems, as an authorized Fanuc integrator was able to provide the customer with a complete solution, which included:

-- Fanuc Robot- This includes M710iC/50 with R-30iB Mate Controller, DCS Position & Speed Check, ASCII Program Loader, Soft Float, and PC Interface.
+- Fanuc Robot – This includes M710iC/50 Fanuc robotic arm with R-30iB Mate Controller, DCS Position & Speed Check, ASCII Program Loader, Soft Float, and PC Interface.

-- Robot Accessories- The equipment includes a robot EOAT with pneumatic gripper system, cable harness, and robot mounting base.
+- Robot Accessories – The equipment includes a robot EOAT with a pneumatic gripper system, cable harness, and robot mounting base

 - Part Verification Stand– This includes a stand and sensor array for part presence after the extraction process has been completed.

-- Motorized Turntable– Integration of a turntable allowed parts to accumulate, meaning the Die-Cast and Robotic Part Extraction process to continue if the operator had step away for a few minute.
-The Turntable part accumulator was also a very efficient use of floor space.
+- Motorized Turntable – Integration of a turntable allowed parts to accumulate.
+This meant the Die-Cast and Robotic Part Extraction process could continue if the operator were to step away for a few minutes.
+In addition, the Turntable part accumulator allowed for efficient use of floor space.

 Impact to the Customer